 Once a successful response has been sent, the implementation guarantees that the Job will eventually end up in the 'canceled' state.
-Between the time of the Cancel-Job operation is accepted and when the job enters the 'canceled' job-state (see section 4.3.7), the "job-state-reasons" attribute SHOULD contain the 'processing-to-'processing-to-stop-point 'point' value which indicates to later queries that although the Job might still be 'processing', it will eventually end up in the 'canceled' state, not the 'completed' state.
+Between the time of the Cancel-Job operation is accepted and when the job enters the 'canceled' job-state (see section 4.3.7), the "job-state-reasons" attribute SHOULD contain the 'processing-to-stop-point' value which indicates to later queries that although the Job might still be 'processing', it will eventually end up in the 'canceled' state, not the 'completed' state.

-3.3.4 Get-Job-Attributes Operation 2177
+3.3.4 Get-Job-Attributes Operation

-This REQUIRED operation allows a client to request the values of attributes of a Job object and it is almost 2178 identical to the Get-Printer-Attributes operation (see section 3.2.5).
-The only differences are that the 2179 operation is directed at a Job object rather than a Printer object, there is no "document-format" operation 2180 attribute used when querying a Job object, and the returned attribute group is a set of Job object attributes 2181 rather than a set of Printer object attributes.
-2182

-For Jobs, the possible names of attribute groups are:
+- This REQUIRED operation allows a client to request the values of attributes of a Job object and it is almost - identical to the Get-Printer-Attributes operation (see section 3.2.5).
+The only differences are that the - operation is directed at a Job object rather than a Printer object, there is no "document-format" operation - 2114 attribute used when querying a Job object, and the returned attribute group is a set of Job object attributes - 2115 rather than a set of Printer object attributes. - 2116 For Jobs, the possible names of attribute groups are: - 'job-template': the subset of the Job Template attributes that apply to a Job object (the first column of the table in Section 4.2) that the implementation supports for Job objects.

-- 'job-template': allthe subset of the Job Template attributes that apply to a Job object (the first column of the table in Section 4.2) that the implementation supports for Job objects. - 'job-description': all the subset of the Job Description attributes specified in Section 4.3 that the implementation supports for Job objects. - 'all': the special group 'all' that includes all supported attributes attributes that the implementation supports for Job objects.
+- 'job-description': the subset of the Job Description attributes specified in Section 4.3 that the implementation supports for Job objects. 'all': the special group 'all' that includes all attributes that the implementation supports for Job objects.
 Since a client MAY request specific attributes or named groups, there is a potential that there is some overlap.
-For example, if a client requests, 'job-name' and 'job-description', the client is actually requesting 2192 the "job-name" attribute once by naming it explicitly, and once by inclusion in the 'job-description' group.
-2193 In such cases, the Printer object NEED NOT return the attribute only once in the response even if it is 2194 requested multiple times.
-The client SHOULD NOT request the same attribute in multiple ways.
-2195

-It is NOT REQUIRED that a Job object support all attributes belonging to a group (since some attributes 2196 are OPTIONAL).
+For example, if a client requests, 'job-name' and 'job-description', the client is actually requesting the "job-name" attribute once by naming it explicitly, and once by inclusion in the 'job-description' group. - In such cases, the Printer object NEED NOT return the attribute only once in the response even if it is requested multiple times.
+The client SHOULD NOT request the same attribute in multiple ways. - It is NOT REQUIRED that a Job object support all attributes belonging to a group (since some attributes are OPTIONAL).
 However it is REQUIRED that each Job object support all group names.
-2197